melikbugra/Gymnasium-Robotics/README.md

 `Gymnasium-Robotics` includes the following groups of environments:

-* [Fetch](https://robotics.farama.org/envs/fetch/) - A collection of environments with a 7-DoF robot arm that has to perform manipulation tasks such as Reach, Push, Slide or Pick and Place.
+* [Fetch](https://robotics.farama.org/envs/fetch/) - A collection of environments with a 7-DoF robot arm that has to perform manipulation tasks such as Reach, Push, Slide, Pick and Place, or Assembly.
 * [Shadow Dexterous Hand](https://robotics.farama.org/envs/shadow_dexterous_hand/) - A collection of environments with a 24-DoF anthropomorphic robotic hand that has to perform object manipulation tasks with a cube, egg-object, or pen.
 There are variations of these environments that also include data from 92 touch sensors in the observation space.
 * [MaMuJoCo](https://robotics.farama.org/envs/MaMuJoCo/) - A collection of multi agent factorizations of the [Gymnasium/MuJoCo](https://gymnasium.farama.org/environments/mujoco/) environments and a framework for factorizing robotic environments, uses the [pettingzoo.ParallelEnv](https://pettingzoo.farama.org/api/parallel/) API.